What is brachytherapy?

 What are the types of brachytherapy?

-- Permanent: Radioactive implants emit radiation 24/7 until there’s no radiation left in them.
-The implants or seeds, which are about the size of a grain of rice, remain in your body.
+- Permanent: Permanent radioactive implants release radiation continually, and the level of radioactivity quickly decreases over time until they become inactive.
+The implants, or seeds, which are about the size of a grain of rice, remain in your body.
 This treatment is also called seed implantation.
+At first, your healthcare provider may restrict your interactions as you give off radiation.
+Over time, you should be fine to interact with others without exposing them to radiation.

 What does brachytherapy treat?